Trump Supporters Want to 'Blow Up' Capitol, Police Chief Warns

 The attack delayed the certification of Biden's win by several hours, as lawmakers were forced to flee the mob.
 Five people died in the violence, including a Capitol Police officer.

-More than 200 people have been charged for their roles in the riot, including some with ties to far-right fringe groups such as the Oath Keepers and Proud Boys.
+More than 200 people have been charged so far for their roles in the riot, including some with ties to far-right fringe groups such as the Oath Keepers and Proud Boys.